khulnasoft/integrations-core/singlestore/README.md

 ## Overview

-This check monitors [SingleStore][1] through the Datadog Agent.
+This check monitors [SingleStore][1] through the Khulnasoft Agent.
 SingleStore offers transactional and analytical processing of stored data.
-Enable the Datadog-SingleStoreDB integration to:
+Enable the Khulnasoft-SingleStoreDB integration to:

 - Understand the health of clusters and nodes through metrics and events.
 - Address drops in storage capacity.